cedardb/docs/content/get_started/install_with_docker.md

 ## Configuration

-The above setup is perfrect for quick testing, but you'll likely want more control.
+The above setup is perfect for quick testing, but you'll likely want more control.
 Here are a few ways to configure CedarDB in Docker.

 ### Make the database persistent